Would you like to be able to memorize a whole book? What about those boring declination tables?

 That’s why you can use them (among others):

-during last-minute panic before the exam or company presentation to make sure that the information stays in your memory!
+- during last-minute panic before the exam or company presentation to make sure that the data stays in your memory!

 And so on.
 I think you got it!